mickfuzz/makecode-platformer-101/groupCourseOverview.md

 - [Broken Platform Game to Fix](https://makecode.com/_2iLfej4d6Rfa)
 - [Supporting Activity Cards](https://docs.google.com/presentation/d/1vgHFm4zSC3YEVAXJORSoDHBFYSBIHK2mSCNfgbpiaHY/edit?usp=sharing)

 At the end of the session make sure to Publish a copy of your game and to give it your own name.
 Keep a record of the link to your game.
 We'll come back to it next week.

+### Reflection on Session One

+Play a quick reflection game to find out what people thought and got out of the first session.
+The [Reflection Web](https://pblactivities.wordpress.com/2018/09/03/reflection-web/) is a fun one to start with.
+Ask the following questions.

+* Share something you found fun
+* Share something you found hard
+* Share something that surprised you

-## Part Two -  Understand Games with a Game
+## Session Two -  Understand Games with a Game

 ### Playing the Game
 Play a game to understand the elements of a game.
 There is a game called boumb an dshild which you can play with a small group